Metric Martyrs

 The Metric Martyrs were a British advocacy group who campaigned for the freedom to choose what units of measurement are used by traders.
-The group believed that vendors should have the freedom to mark their goods with imperial weights and measurements alone.
-This opposes the current legal position that imperial units may be used so long as metric units are also displayed.
+The group believed that vendors should have the freedom to mark their goods with imperial weights and measurements alone, without a metric indication.

-The advocacy group was formed by individuals who had been accused of offences related to selling loose produce using imperial measures, including not displaying metric signage, and for using unstamped weighing machines (which had their stamps removed by the authorities).
+The advocacy group was formed by individuals who had been accused of offences related to selling loose produce using imperial measures, including not displaying metric signage.
+Some had also used weighing machines whose calibration stamps had been removed by trading standards officers, because the scales could not weigh in metric and so were no longer certified for commercial use.
 Newspapers dubbed the group the "metric martyrs" after Chris Howell, then weights and measures spokesman for the Institute of Trading Standards Administration (today the Trading Standards Institute), said that they could martyr themselves if they wanted to.